-When you arrive in camp at the end of each day, spacious two-person tents are already pitched, camp is set up, and drinks are ready.
-A hearty and delicious streamside dinner will provide the perfect end to a day in the wilderness.
-Stare into the campfire, enjoy a glass of wine, think about the rises of the day, or the “one that got away,” the hook-ups to come in the morning.
+When you arrive in camp at the end of each day, spacious two-person tents are already pitched, the camp is set up, and drinks are ready.
+A hearty and delicious dinner will provide the perfect end to a day in the wilderness.
+Stare into the campfire, enjoy a glass of wine, think about the rises of the day or the “one that got away” and the hook-ups to come in the morning.
 Swap stories with your friends and watch the last flicker of sunset slip below the mountaintops.
-A tent, cots and ThermaRest pads are included.
+Tents, cots, and ThermaRest pads are included.
 Dry bags are provided for each client, allowing you to pack your gear in waterproof bags and keep your clothing safe and dry on the river.

 Food and Beverages

 Appetizers and beverages await your arrival each evening after a full day on the river.
 Enjoy hearty, “camp-style” Western meals featuring fresh salads, entrees such as Bison tacos or rib-eye steaks grilled over an open fire, and apple crisp baked in a Dutch oven.
 Dinner wine is provided.
 The nature of a pack in wilderness trip creates limitations on weight.
 There will be beer, but it is considered a luxury and will be cherished during the trip.
 You are welcome to bring your own.